 Repellents must be used according to label instructions.
 Carefully follow directions on dilution, application rates, and number of repeat treatments permitted.
 Also, follow label directions closely when handling and storing repellents.

-In areas where rabbit damage is likely to occur, crops like alfalfa, young cotton plants, lettuce and young grape vines often are heavily damaged.
-Crops like corn usually are not damaged once they grow beyond the seedling stage.
+In areas where rabbit damage is likely to occur, crops like alfalfa, young cotton plants, lettuce, and young grape vines are often heavily damaged.
+Crops like corn are usually not damaged once they grow beyond the seedling stage.
 Where possible, avoid planting preferred crops that are likely to be damaged.

 High rabbit numbers can sometimes be the result of overusing range forage.
 For example, jackrabbits can be very abundant in areas that have sparse herbaceous vegetation due to overgrazing.
 Jackrabbits, like many rodents, prefer open country with high visibility.
 Thus, control programs accompanied by changes in grazing practices may be necessary for long-term relief.

 Frightening devices, including electromagnetic and ultrasonic units, have not been proven effective in controlling rabbits.
 There also are no poisons or fumigants registered for use on rabbits in New Mexico.

 Shooting is a quick, easy. and effective control method.
 But make sure local firearms laws allow it and that it is done safely.
 Persistence is required if shooting is the only technique used.
 Removing rabbits in one year never guarantees that the population will be low the next year (this also is true for trapping).

 Encouraging the rabbit’s natural enemies may aid in reducing rabbit damage.
 Hawks, owls, eagles, coyotes, foxes, bobcats, and snakes all help the farmer, gardener, and homeowner control rabbits.

 Much of the information in this publication was adapted from: